zhangli-abcd/TVR-Applicability/draft-zdm-tvr-applicability.md

 # Time Synchronization

-According to {{Section 3.1.3 of ?I-D.ietf-tvr-requirements}}, no matter whether the schedules are executed in centralized or distributed mode, the time synchronization mechanism is required to keep the synchronization between different devices.
+According to {{Section 3.1.3 of ?I-D.ietf-tvr-requirements}}, no matter whether the schedules are executed in a centralized or distributed mode, a mechanism is required to keep the time synchronization between different devices.

-Different time-variant scenarios will require different granularities of time synchronization.
-In tidal networks, the period of traffic and topology changes is usually day or week.
-Therefore, a second level time synchronization is enough.
+Different time-variant scenarios may require different granularities of time synchronization.
+For example, the period of traffic and topology changes in tidal networks is usually day or week.
+Therefore, a second-level time synchronization is enough.

 Existing clock synchronization protocols can be classified into hardware-based protocols and software-based protocols.
 Hardware-based protocols often rely on dedicated hardware to ensure clock synchronization, such as Global Positioning System (GPS) and Precision Time Protocol (PTP).
-Software-based protocols, on the other hand, synchronize clocks through software packages running on systems, such as Network Time Protocol(NTP){{?RFC5905}} and Simple Network Time Protocol (SNTP) {{?RFC4330}}.
+Software-based protocols, on the other hand, synchronize clocks through software packages running on systems, such as Network Time Protocol (NTP) {{?RFC5905}} and Simple Network Time Protocol (SNTP) {{?RFC4330}}.

 Hardware-based protocols typically have higher precision and stability, but also have higher cost due to the dedicated hardware.
-The software-based protocol is simple and applicable to common hardware devices, but has lower precision (For example, the NTP can realize the synchronization at tens of milliseconds level).
+Software-based protocols are simple and applicable to common hardware devices, but have lower precision (For example, the NTP can realize the synchronization at tens of milliseconds level).
 Considering the tidal network time synchronize requirements, the software-based protocols is enough.

 ## NTP

 NTP uses a hierarchical structure of time sources.
 Each level of this hierarchy is termed a stratum.
 Generally, an NTP server synchronized to an authoritative clock runs at stratum 1.
-This NTP server functions as the primary time server to provide clock synchronization for other devices on the network.
+Such NTP server functions as the primary time server to provide clock synchronization for other devices on the network.
 Stratum 2 servers obtain time from stratum 1 servers, stratum 3 servers obtain time from stratum 2 servers, and so on.

 In a tidal network, the managing device functions as a level-1 NTP server and synchronized to an authoritative clock source.
-The network controller and network devices function as clients to obtain accurate time from the managing device.
+The network controller and network devices behave as clients to obtain accurate time from the managing device.
-The following figure shows an NTP deployment case for obtaining clock from the GPS clock source.
+{{ref-to-fig3}} shows an NTP deployment scenario for obtaining clock from a GPS clock source.

 ~~~
                            +--------------------+